Jennifer Thomas Houdeshell, Fine Art and Illustration.

 Artist’s Statement:

 I believe in commitments: to God, to my beloved family, and to my work which is my affirmation of life and the power of love.
 Art is a spiritual link with my Creator.
 It is the lilting, haunting melody which leads me through my life both in times of sunshine and of shadow.
 Sometimes it dances joyously, bright and free.
 Sometimes, it is more subtle, submerged beneath life’s demands, but like an underground river of pure water that sustains and refreshes.
 Art can calm me and lift me.
 It can make urgent demands and wear me to a frazzle or gift me with bursts of energy I didn’t know were possible.
 It occupies so many of my waking thoughts.
 It is hope, my inspiration, a holy thing, a gift from God.
-It is my life’s blood as surely as that which flows through my veins, and when the end of my earthly days comes, I can say through my art work and my students left behind that I believe in the precious uniqueness and creative potential of each individual and in the sanctity of life.
+It is my life’s blood as surely as that which flows through my veins, and when the end of my earthly days comes, I can say through my art work and my students left behind that I believe in the precious uniqueness and creative potential of each individual and in the sanctity of all life.